WebP for WordPress: Setup, Plugins & Fallbacks

 1. Assuming native support means your old images are already converted

-WordPress 5.8+ lets you upload new WebP files, but it does nothing to the JPEG and PNG images already sitting in your Media Library.
-If you skip a conversion plugin entirely, everything published before you enabled WebP stays untouched.
+This is the single most common misunderstanding site owners run into.
+WordPress 5.8+ lets you upload new WebP files, but it does nothing to the JPEG and PNG images already sitting in your Media Library — a site with five years of blog posts can have thousands of untouched images even after "enabling WebP."
+If you skip a conversion plugin entirely, everything published before that point stays exactly as it was, and your PageSpeed report will keep flagging those older pages.

 2. Skipping the fallback and assuming every visitor sees WebP

-Browser support for WebP is around 98–99% globally in 2026, which is high but not universal.
-Most plugins add a fallback automatically at no real cost, so there's little reason to disable it — a small number of visitors on older software will otherwise see broken images.
+Browser support for WebP is around 98–99% globally in 2026, which is high but not universal — older Safari versions on unpatched devices, some in-app browsers, and certain embedded/kiosk browsers still don't render it.
+Most plugins add a fallback automatically at no real cost, so there's little reason to disable it.
+Turning it off to "simplify" the setup just trades a small performance gain for broken images on a slice of your traffic.

 3. Running multiple conversion plugins at once